QuantiModo/quantimodo-sdk-android/README.md

 - [Module](http://square.github.io/dagger/#using) that would provide dependencies
 - ToolsPrefs , that contain info about endpoint ( base URL, application source, permissions )
 - SpiceService, in order to configure caching
-- SyncService , if data should be synced
+- SyncService, if data should be synced
-- [QApplication](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/QApplication.html) interface, which would provide dependencies to other components
+- [QApplication](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/QApplication.html) interface, which provides dependencies to other components.

-First you need to implement [QApplication](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/QApplication.html) interface, or you can extend [QBaseApplication](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/QApplication.html).
+First, you need to implement the [QApplication](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/QApplication.html) interface, or you can extend the [QBaseApplication](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/QApplication.html).

-To do that you need to create a Module, that would provide dependency injection, example can be found in [tests sources](https://github.com/QuantiModo/QuantiModo-SDK-Android/blob/master/quantimodo-sdk-tools/src/androidTest/java/com/quantimodo/tools/testhelpers/TestModule.java)
+To do that, you need to create a Module that would provide dependency injection.
+An example can be found in [tests sources](https://github.com/QuantiModo/QuantiModo-SDK-Android/blob/master/quantimodo-sdk-tools/src/androidTest/java/com/quantimodo/tools/testhelpers/TestModule.java)

-Configuration stored in ToolsPrefs class instance, which should be created
+The configuration is stored in ToolsPrefs class instance, which should be created
 ```
 ToolsPrefs prefs = new ToolsPrefs("https://app.quantimo.do/","readmeasurements writemeasurements","QuantimodoTest");
 ```
-Then you need to create AuthHelper component
+Then you need to create AuthHelper component:
 ```
 mAuthHelper = new AuthHelper(applicationContext,prefs);
 ```

-Please refer to [test sources](https://github.com/QuantiModo/QuantiModo-SDK-Android/blob/master/quantimodo-sdk-tools/src/androidTest/java/com/quantimodo/tools/testhelpers/), to see how configure application.
+Refer to [test sources](https://github.com/QuantiModo/QuantiModo-SDK-Android/blob/master/quantimodo-sdk-tools/src/androidTest/java/com/quantimodo/tools/testhelpers/) to see how to configure the application.

-#### Use
+#### Useful QTools Components

-Most useful components could be :

 - [AuthHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sdk/AuthHelper.html), can provide and refresh access token
 - [TrackingFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/TrackingFragment.html), would help you to submit tokens, could be configurated to show/submit to one category or to any